 The National Bureau of Asian Research

-Michael K. Young is the President of Texas A&M University.
+Michael K. Young is president emeritus of Texas A&M University and professor at the Bush School of Government and Public Administration at Texas A&M University.
 Also a tenured Professor of Law, he has a distinguished record as an academic leader with broad experience in public service and diplomacy.

 He previously served as president of the University of Washington, where he led the nation’s top public university (second among all universities) in attracting federal research funding.
 Prior to his appointment at the University of Washington, he served as president and distinguished professor of law at the University of Utah.
 Under President Young’s leadership, Utah raised its stature nationally and internationally.

 Before assuming the presidency at Utah, he was dean and Lobingier Professor of Comparative Law and Jurisprudence at the George Washington University Law School.
 He was also a professor at Columbia University for more than twenty years, and prior to joining the Columbia University faculty, he served as a law clerk to justice William H. Rehnquist of the U.S. Supreme Court.